Home / packaging / prototype

 Rapid digital fabrication (one-off or low-volume samples)

-Rapid digital methods produce full-color mockups and functional parts without long tooling lead times.
-For example, a design application paired with a J55 printer can create a product and its packaging in a single print run, producing hyperrealistic appearance and fit for visual, fit, and handling tests.
+Some rapid digital fabrication systems can produce realistic visual and fit mockups in a single production cycle, depending on printer capabilities and material configuration.
+For example, a design application paired with a 3D printer can create a product and its packaging in a single print run, producing a highly detailed appearance and accurate fit for visual, fit, and handling tests.
 These methods minimize lead time and make multiple design iterations feasible within short windows.

 Production-like prototyping (tooling and process validation)